How to Use the Command 'git write-tree' (with examples)

 git write-tree

-Motivation: The git write-tree
+The primary motivation for using git write-tree

 Example output: